milon27/React-Media-Library/README.md

 ### How to use

-1. import css in index.js/ts or app.jsx or app.tsx. (if tailwind project import it after main tailwind css)
+1. import css in index.js/ts or app.jsx or app.tsx.

 ```ts
 import '@milon27/react-media-library/dist/react-media-library.css';